silver2row/sabertooth/README.md

 ...

-This should set us up for stardom.
-I mean that this will inevitably start to make things easier to start once the system boots.
-Excuse my funny language.
+This will inevitably start to make things easier to start once the system boots.

 Seth